International Dispute Resolution (Mediation) Postgraduate Diploma (1 year Full-time) is BEING SUSPENDED for 2018

 Tel: +44 (0)20 7882 8093

-Overseas students should contact the programme administrator firstname.lastname@example.org about the suitability of their qualifications and English language skills.
+Overseas students should contact firstname.lastname@example.org about the suitability of your qualifications and English language skills.

 If you do not meet language or scholarly requirements it might be possible for you to undertake foundation or pre-sessional programmes that will prepare you for the masters programme.
 For more information, please contact the Admissions Office.